-The County seeks Proposers who have the capability, expertise, capacity and resources to pursue and obtain financing and successfully perform the Scope of Services for the proposed Project Site/Group and perform all other services required for the redevelopment of the Project in its entirety as indicated in this WOPR.
+The County seeks Proposers who have the capability, expertise, capacity, and resources to pursue and obtain financing and successfully perform the Scope of Services for the proposed Project Site/Group and perform all other services required for the redevelopment of the Project in its entirety as indicated in this WOPR.
 Proposers must be a prequalified developer under the Redevelopment of County Properties under the RAD Program Pool, RFQ-01295.
-The County wants all prequalified developers in the RAD Program Pool to consider submitting a proposal, and wants developers who have already been awarded development rights for other projects with the County to assess and indicate whether they have the adequate capacity to successfully manage these time-sensitive projects.
-All terms and conditions from the pregualification Pool No. RFQ-01295 apply.
+The County encourages all prequalified developers in the RAD Program (which may include) Pool to consider submitting a proposal and wants developers who have already been awarded development rights for other projects with the County to carefully assess and indicate whether they have the adequate development and financial capacity to successfully manage these time-sensitive projects.
+All terms and conditions from the prequalification Pool No. RFQ-01295 apply in addition to those part of this project specific solicitation.

 Proposers can only submit proposals for one group.
-Proposers can propose more than one development concept (scenario) for the selected Project Site/ Group, though these alternative development concepts must be based on the use of the RAD program (including RAD/ Section 18 Blends) but shall not include standalone Section 18 Demolition and Disposition strategies.
+Proposers can propose more than one development concept (scenario) for the selected Project Site/ Group, though these alternative development concepts must be based on the use of the RAD program (which may include RAD/ Section 18 Blends conversion configurations) but shall not include standalone Section 18 Demolition and Disposition strategies.
 Proposers that submit Proposals selecting more than one Project Site/Group may be found non-responsive.
 The Proposer's group selection must be clearly indicated on the Proposer Information Section and Form 1 - Revenue and Income Streams Proposal.

 Subject to approval by the Miami-Dade Board of County Commissioners and U.S. Department of Housing and Urban Development (HUD), the County anticipates entering into up to three (3) developer agreements, one (1) per group, that contemplate the execution of additional HUD and/or County required documents which comply with all applicable federal, state and local requirements.
-For each group, these documents include, but are not limited to: (i) a short-term ground lease agreement of up to eleven (11) months to provide the Selected Proposer with site control of the awarded Project Site in order to apply for funding; (ii) a master development agreement for the redevelopment of the awarded Project Site; (iii) a long-term ground-lease for a period of up to 75 years with the Selected Proposer, subject to the Selected Proposer successfully obtaining the required financing to make the Project financially viable (if longer term is needed to comply with competitive funding underwriting requirements, the County is open to discussing this); and the Selected Proposer and/or the County obtaining all required HUD approvals including development proposal.
-The terms of any agreement required by this Work Order Proposal Request (WOPR) No. 01295-03 will be negotiated with the Selected Proposer for each group, at the County's sole discretion, and may differ from the terms the Selected Proposer outlines in its proposal.
+For each group, the following documents, which shall be approved by Board of County Commissioners, include, but are not limited to: (i) a lease option agreement or similar instrument to establish site control so that the proposer can apply for LIHTC and other funding; (ii) a master development agreement for the redevelopment of the awarded Project Site (iii) a ground-lease provided at financial closing for a period of up to 75 years with the Selected Proposer, subject to the Selected Proposer successfully obtaining the required financing to make the Project financially viable (if a longer term lease is needed to comply with certain competitive funding underwriting requirements, the County will explore this option) and the Selected Proposer and/or the County obtaining all required HUD approvals including development proposal to close the subject transaction.
+The terms of any agreement required by this Work Order Proposal Request (WOPR) No. 01295-04 will be negotiated with the Selected Proposer for each group, at the County's sole discretion, and may differ from the terms the Selected Proposer outlines in its proposal.